johngjoseph/interview-analysis-demo/interview_analytics/data/approach.md

 # Interview Analytics Approach

 ## Objective
-Optimizing the onsite pass through rate:  Support headgrowth aligned with optimized use of hiring resources
+Optimizing the onsite pass through rate:  Support headgrowth aligned with optimized use of hiring resources in service of a predictable, calibrated, discerning, and fair interview process.

 ## Context
 The onsite interview is an important part of the culture and provides a reliable signal for the best talent.
 The in-office project nature of the interview is also resource intensive, and, as implelented, somewhat subjective.
-There is some anecdotal evidence that the onsite is allowing Cursor to pass on great candidates, and may, as hiring increases, cause some confusion on what type of candidates
+There is some anecdotal evidence that the outcomes for the interview are unpredicable, which could have adverse impacts like passing on great candidates, inefficiencies in candidate sourcing/screening, and reluctance to refer close contacts to the interview process.

-Here we are going to propose a stuctured approach to evaluating our onsite interview.
+Here we are going to propose a stuctured approach to evaluating our onsite interview

-If we're successful in this anlaysis we would expect to see increase in the number of candidates that pass from onsite to offer.
+If we're successful in this anlaysis we would expect to see increase in the number of candidates that pass from onsite to offer and in increase of a (yet to be defined) quality or return on hire.

 ## Key Questions We're Answering
 We're proposing 5 quesitons to answer to help form a somewhat robust anwer to the question "What can we do to optimize onsites (mostluy for Engineering, but hopefully applicable to other parts of Cursor)